 Problem 1: Leaky funnel

-The shape of both models of moving visitors toward conversion inherently reflect the leakiness of the funnel.
+The shape of both models of moving visitors toward conversion inherently reflects the leakiness of the funnel.
 In reality, the average conversion rate for landing pages is a little over 2%, while the highest performing landing pages convert over 11% of visitors [cite].
-It’s a little better for brick and mortar retailers, at around 20%, but that rate includes higher costs and, often, lower rates of visitors [cite].
+It’s a little better for brick-and-mortar retailers, at around 20%, but that rate includes higher costs and, often, lower rates of visitors [cite].
 Neither one is all that great.